Nozbe/NoOffice.org/_book/dream.md

 So I ask again: "Can I keep living and working like this?"

-And I answer: "I can and I have and I am.".
+And I answer: "I can and I have and I am."

 ## The one thing: the Internet changed everything!